Halil-T/16-bit-CPU/README.md

 -A register value is read from the register file.

 -The ALU passes the data value from the register.
+The value of the pc is added to the sign-extended bits of the instruction (offset) and the offset is shifted left by two, resulting in branch address.

--
+-The Zero output status information from the ALU is used to decide which adder result to store in the PC.